 - bicep curls

 - upright rows

 - burpees (because why not?!)

 The moves alternate between lower body, upper body, cardio, and abs.
 If you need a breather, take a 25 second break after four moves.
-Time yourself and try to complete the entire workout as quickly as possible to really keep your heart rate up.
+Time yourself and try to complete the entire workout as quickly as possible to maximize your heart rate and fat burning.

 Want more of an ab workout?
 Check out my 27 plank variations from last December.

 Your Christmas Fitness Routine: A Special 25-Day Challenge

 This Christmas, why not challenge yourself to a full 25 days of full-out fitness?
 Rather than just doing this workout once (say, on Christmas Eve or Christmas Day), consider challenging yourself to 25 moves for 25 days!